RunestoneInteractive/webfundamentals/_sources/Frameworks/wsgi.rst

     >>>

+.. fillintheblank:: first_wsgi
+    Run the example above in a terminal window.
+What does your browser display?

+    - :Hello World Hello World:  Correct!
+      :Hello World: Not quite, look closer
+      :x: Hint: Hello ????

+The ``wsgiref.simple_server`` is a simple web server instance that acts as a container for our WSGI object.
+Every time a request comes in, the hello world function is called passing in the environ object and a function that it provides that we can call to provide our response status as well as any headers we want to set up.

+In our ``hello_world`` function we check to see if there is a name called ``subject`` in the QUERY_STRING.
+We then call the ``start_response`` function to set up our response code and content-type header.
+Finally we return an iterable -- in this case a string -- that will be returned to the browser to be rendered.

+Lest you think this is overly simple, we can even do some routing in this function by looking at the ``PATH_INFO`` environment variable.
+Try this yourself.
+Modify the hello world function to return Hello, if the route is ``/hello`` and Goodbye if the route is ``/bye``

+Write a single function with a big long if statement is not a very scalable way to build a web development framework.
+So lets make some improvments.
+First instead of a function lets create a class where the instances of the class are **callable**.

 Our app object in Flask is an instance of the Flask class.
-Lets look at a really simple class based implementation of a WSGI app, and then look at another example that points us in the direction of how Flask extends the idea into a full framework.
+Lets look at a simpler class based implementation of a WSGI app, and then look at another example that points us in the direction of how Flask extends the idea into a full framework.

+We will do this by implementing a base class that implements most of the WSGI deails and leaves the actual application code up to us.
+All we will need to do is write a class that inherits from our class and implements a ``get`` method.

 .. code-block:: python